yiranwww/GP-classification-for-maneuver-detect/README.md

 # GP-classification-for-maneuver-dection
-### The code is for paper "Gaussian-Binary Classification for Resident Space Object Maneuver Detection".
+## The code is for paper "Gaussian-Binary Classification for Resident Space Object Maneuver Detection".

 The used databases (in folder DataBase) are all simulated by Orekit.
+### Before use, change the path accordingly.

 ### To prepare the data for the model, run "CollectData" file.
 CollectData_GP_classification_test01.m: The original section.
 Simple, and useless :)